 That is people who are addicted to the sweetener, aspartame (Nutrasweet), especially people who just can’t get through the day without their Diet Coke, Diet Pepsi, Diet Dr. Pepper, other diet soft drinks – which are all laced with aspartame.

 Aspartame is an excitotoxin.
 It increases the brain’s use of a chemical called glutamate.
 Magnesium helps the brain make a compound called gamma-amino butyric acid, or GABA for short.
 GABA counteracts glutamate, and magnesium balances some of the neurotoxic effects of aspartame.

-But don’t just take our word for it.
-Try it for yourself – We just aren’t responsible if you sleep through your alarm clock the next morning.
+Are you realizing the benefits magnesium oil can have yet?
+Don’t just take our word for it though, try it for yourself.
+But we just aren’t responsible if you sleep through your alarm clock the next morning!